XcooBee/bee-test-utility/README.md

 - integrations
     A JSON object that represents the app integrations the bee will need, it will be passed to the bee in the data.integrations object.

-- bee_params
+- parameters
     A JSON object that represents the named parameters the bee will use, it will be passed to the bee in the data.parameters object.
     By default we will look for a file named `parameters.json` in the same directory.
 If this file is not there then the the test utility will pass an empty parameters container to the code for execution.
+The objects will be made available to the bee as `data.parameters` argument in the function call.

 - flightprocessing
     This is the state container for the flightpath.
 When you use the `services.addParam()` method, a paramater pair (key, value) will be added to this object and included for downstream processing.
 Later bees can read the message placed here and include in their processing.
 This is the way to communicate between bees as the flightpath is flown.
 Your parameters will also be assigned a prefix based on the system name of your bee.

 - user_data
-    this object contains basic data about the user hiring the bee
+    This object contains basic data about the user hiring the bee.
+The user_data will be made available via the `data.user_data` argument of the function call.

 #### usage examples
 * Minimum call, 'input.png' located in the current directory: